Check out our sustainability video playlist!

 A Defining Characteristic of a Dickinson Education

-To rise to this challenge, our graduates need competencies and dispositions to:
+To rise to this challenge, you'll need competencies and dispositions to:

-- Communicate effectively to raise awareness, increase understanding and motivate action for sustainability; and
+- Communicate effectively to raise awareness, increase understanding and motivate action for sustainability

 - Collaborate with others, working with and leading teams or groups to advance shared sustainability goals.

 You will encounter novel challenges from globalizing social and economic institutions, transforming technologies and a growing human footprint that is rapidly changing the Earth’s atmosphere, oceans, climate and ecological systems in unprecedented ways.
 These dynamic forces interact with and compound continuing challenges of poverty, hunger, injustice and conflict.

 Our graduates need a 21st-century skill set that prepares them to integrate knowledge about such complex problems, learn from and adapt to changing conditions and envision and implement sustainable solutions.